NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ~~~
 {% endraw %}

-Note: We are using the old version of Rose to run the scripts.
+**Note:** Here we are still using the old version of Rose to run the scripts.
 We will describe how to upgrade to the new Rose 2 and Cylc 8 python packages in the next section.

 ### 8. Make sure fcm make extracts from the mirror repositories

-Since Cylc 8 job scripts run under a new subshell, gpg agent will not be available to the fcm make extract tasks, therefore we need to use the MOSRS mirror repositiories on PUMA2.

 In each of your `fcm_make_*` apps, check that any references to e.g. `fcm:moci.x` are changed to `fcm:moci.xm`.

+**Information:** Since Cylc 8 job scripts run under a new subshell, gpg agent will not be available to the fcm make extract tasks, therefore we need to use the MOSRS mirror repositiories on PUMA2.

 ### 9. Check your workflow validates at Cylc 8